dattesh2507/Electoral-Bonds-Analysis/README.md

 **Creating the Unique_key:**

 We have imported the data into a jupyter notebook and converted each attribute to their appropriate data type.
 We took the two columns Prefix and BondNumber together and created a new column Unique_key this is going to act as the common connection between Donors Table and Receivers Table and we need to do this step for both donors and receivers data.

+# Schema

+The third normal form (3NF) represents a gold standard in database design, ensuring the elimination of update and delete anomalies, as well as addressing issues related to data redundancy.
+Our aim is to achieve this standard with our dataset.

+To accomplish this, we have removed unnecessary columns and those that can be derived from existing data.

+The following data dictionary outlines our efforts with each column, detailing our objectives and strategies.
+The final section provides an overview of the resulting output, highlighting our achievements in database normalization and data refinement.